Blog Articles

 An equal opportunity (EEO) data form is required by all private-sector employers with 100 or more employees and federal contractors with 50 or more employees meeting certain criteria.
 It is a document that can help employees understand how you hire.
 Many firms include a digital version of the EEO-1 Survey as part of the application process.

-Employee Benefits Documents
+New Employee Benefits Forms

 These advantages will differ depending on your organization, company size and the kind of benefits you provide, but the most common benefits include: